 The end of Fallen Angels shows Lion innocently handing over the engines, which he defended from Horus, to Perturabo.

-Dramatis Personae - Every book has one or two pages listing the main and peripheral characters.
+Dramatis Personae: Every book has one or two pages listing the main and peripheral characters.
 Thankfully, they don't spoil much.

 Space Wolves have a tradition of honoring those who died by passing down oral stories of warriors' lives.
 Well respected warriors receive a big "sending" or feast, in which a skjald or a good storyteller recites all the deeds of the fallen warrior.

-In Nemesis Horus Lupercal forbids Erebus from employing any further assassins against the Emperor, as he considers assassins tools of cowards and the Heresy must end with Horus killing the Emperor.
+In Nemesis, Horus Lupercal forbids Erebus from employing any further assassins against the Emperor, as he considers assassins tools of cowards and the Heresy must end with Horus killing the Emperor.

 When the Night Lords discover that the extent of the Word Bearers corruption goes to making several of their members hosts to daemons, they refuse to let the Word Bearers anywhere near them.

-And then they find out what Fabius Bile has been up to in his spare time.
+In Angel Exterminatus, when the Iron Warriors realize just how depraved and insane the Emperor's Children have become, they're not just unnerved, they're outright disgusted.
+Then they find out what Fabius Bile has been up to in his spare time.
 Even people who spent their last pre-Heresy engagement committing genocide on their home planet consider Bile's horrific surgeries on Space Marines to be over the line.

 Surprisingly, the Emperor's Children still have some standards when Lucius tells them that Fulgrim has been possessed by a daemon, and they resolve to free their Primarch.
 Granted, it was partly because they wanted to enjoy the sensation of fighting a Primarch, but it's pretty clear that Lucius, Mairus Vairosean, Julius Kaeseron, and Fabius Bile are motivated out of genuine loyalty to Fulgrim.